mcmire/dotfiles/README.md

     brew install tmux

-To help with copying and pasting within tmux, you'll also want `reattach-to-user-namespace`:
+To help with copying and pasting within tmux, you'll also want to install `reattach-to-user-namespace`:

     brew install reattach-to-user-namespace